-- The trial protocol - or, in case of a performance evaluation, the evaluation protocol - signed by investigator, leading investigator of the clinical trial or the performance evaluation as well as by the sponsor or appointed representative,
+- The trial protocol - or, in case of a performance evaluation study, the evaluation protocol - signed by investigator, leading investigator of the clinical trial or the performance evaluation study as well as by the sponsor or appointed representative,

 - the investigator's brochure,

-- a summary of the main content of the protocol - or, in case of a performance evaluation, the evaluation protocol - in German if originally written in English,
+- a summary of the main content of the protocol - or, in case of a performance evaluation study, the evaluation protocol - in German if originally written in English,

 - the description of the intended medical procedure and examination methods as well as possible deviations from medical standards,

 - the preclinical assessment,

 - information on safe use of the medical device in German,

 - an evaluation and assessment of the foreseeable risks, disadvantages and stress for the trial subject weighed against the prospective significance of the medical device for medical science and against the anticipated benefit for the trial subjects,

 - an assurance that the medical device concerned fulfills the essential requirements in accordance with Section 7 MPG with the exception of the issues that are the objective of the trial and that all precautionary measures for the health protection and safety of the trial subjects, the users, as well as third parties have been taken with regard to these issues,